 Dog Rehoming Information

-A home check is necessary and one of the team will need access to your home and garden, arrangements for this will be made by phone.
+A home check will be necessary and one of the team will need access to your house and garden; arrangements to do this will be made with you.

-All our processes are put in place to ensure your pet gets the best home possible and that everyone is ready for the responsibility pet ownership brings.
+All our processes are in place to ensure your dog gets the best home possible and that everyone is ready for the responsibility pet ownerships requires.

-We offer the following rehoming advice in order that your pet gets the best start in its new home:
+We offer the following rehoming advice in order that your new dog gets the best start in their new home:

-- Ease the dog into family life with not too much stimulation on the first couple of days.
+- Ease the dog gently into family life with very little stimulation in the first few days.

-- Be aware of anything that might frighten or worry the dog and try to desensitise the dog in a calm and patient way.
+- Be aware of anything that might frighten or worry the dog and try to desensitise the dog in a calm and patient manner.

-Our staff are happy to offer advice and all new adopters have the opportunity to attend our socialisation event with our behaviourist to address any issues or concerns – we all aim to ensure our dogs have found their forever home.
+Our staff are happy and here to offer advice and all new adopters have the opportunity to attend our socialisation event hosted by our behaviourist.
+This gives the opportunity to address any issues or concerns you may have about your new dog – our aim is to ensure our dogs have found their forever home.

 Please feel free to contact us on 028 9446 3993 or email email@example.com should you have any concerns.